Shetland Animal Health Scheme

 Shetland sheep

-The Shetland Animal Health Scheme (SAHS) focuses on protecting and enhancing the health status of cattle and sheep on Shetland and tackles a wide variety of diseases.
+The aim of the Shetland Animal Health Scheme (SAHS) is to protect and enhance the health status of cattle and sheep on Shetland.
+The scheme tackles a wide variety of diseases.

-The scheme provides a screening service for a range of specific livestock diseases at the point of entry into Shetland.
+The scheme provides a screening service for a range of livestock diseases at the point of entry to Shetland.
+For sheep these are MV, CLA, EAE, and Sheep Scab and for cattle BVD and Johne's testing.
 On-farm monitoring of herds and flocks further ensures that the test on entry is an effective disease control method.

-The Scheme is provided as a service for the agricultural community at large, and makes no charge nor levy for testing of imported stock — Aid provided under this scheme is granted in kind by means of subsidised services, and will not involve direct payment of money to producers.
+The Scheme is provided as a service for the agricultural community in Shetland and makes no charge.
+Aid provided under this scheme is granted through subsidised services and will not involve direct payment of money to producers.

-The SAHS provides disease information which can then be acted upon in an appropriate manner by the farmer after consultation with their veterinary surgeon.
+The SAHS also provides disease information which can then be acted upon in an appropriate manner by the farmer after consultation with the veterinary surgeon.